ManifoldScholar/manifold-docusaurus/docs/administering/backup_restore.md

   ]}>
   <TabItem value="package">

-Use this Bash script can as a starting point for automating your instance backups.
+Use this Bash script as a starting point for automating your instance backups.
 This script will need to be run as root.

 ```bash
 #!/bin/bash